Condensation on windows has been an issue since they were first made during the Roman Empire.

 At Northwich Glass, we’re proud to offer a wide variety of double-glazed window options, that are not just effective in the battle against condensation, but also boast other major perks, such as being secure, stylish and durable, as well as extremely energy efficient.

-Our range is available in both uPVC and aluminium materials, and a wide variety of colours and finishes.
+Our range is available in both uPVC windows and aluminium windows, and a wide variety of colours and finishes.

 Sliding Sash Windows